user2745/24_steps/README.md

 These steps will help me valididate an idea from seed to full blown product-market fit

-I've been struggling to get a REAL idea off the ground, and refuse to believe in stumbling for another 10 years.
+I've been struggling to get a REAL idea off the ground, and refuse to believe in stumbling for 10 years.

 Learning from the best among us is the easiest & fastest way to get going